SAP/spartacus-docs/_pages/dev/tms.md

 ### Customizations

-In the example above, we are leveraging Spartacus' default configuration for both GTM and AEP TMS solutions, and providing only the minimal custom configuration.
+In the example above, we are leveraging Spartacus' default configuration for both GTM and AELP TMS solutions, and providing only the minimal custom configuration.
 There are various customizations available in order to tweak how Spartacus interacts with the events and the data layer:

 #### Data layer